davidjspooner/repoxy/requirements/ui/28_ui_post_mvp.md

 This file explicitly lists features that are **known future enhancements** and must **not** be implemented in the MVP.
 UI elements for these features may appear **disabled** to hint at future capabilities.
 Specific behaviours, layouts, and data flows referenced here are often **TBD**; detailed definitions are intentionally deferred until after the MVP when priorities are clearer.
+Entries marked **TBD** are placeholders to capture ideas only—they do **not** require design, estimation, or implementation work until post-MVP planning explicitly prioritises them.

 ---